 - Plague is a serious bacterial infection acquired from the bite of a flea, direct contact with infected animal tissue, or inhalation of aerosolized respiratory droplets of infected persons.
 Most cases occur in Africa, especially Democratic Republic of the Congo and Madagascar.

 - Risk is extremely low for travelers (especially if staying in modern hotels in urban areas) and is usually restricted to rat-infested, rural endemic areas.

 - Symptoms vary depending on the type of plague (bubonic, pneumonic, septicemic) and may include fever, headache, cough, weakness, swollen lymph nodes, and abdominal or chest pain.

 - Consequences of infection include severe pneumonia, shock, and internal bleeding.
 Death occurs in up to 60% of untreated bubonic plague cases and in 100% of untreated pneumonic plague cases.

-- Prevention includes avoiding risk areas and contact with rodents or dead animals in affected areas, wearing long sleeves and long pants, using personal protective measures against flea bites, observing good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene (frequent, thorough handwashing) measures.
+- Prevention includes avoiding risk areas and contact with rodents or dead animals in affected areas, wearing long sleeves and long pants, and observing standard insect precautions, respiratory hygiene (cough and sneeze etiquette), and hand hygiene (frequent, thorough handwashing).

 - No effective vaccine is currently available.